 This post may contain affiliate links.
 You can read my affiliate policy here.

-Thyme has a horizontal growth pattern that means it naturally propagates itself in soil.
+Thyme has a horizontal growth pattern which means it naturally propagates itself in soil.

-Using rooting hormone is recommended to speed up the process, but thyme will often root in water if the cutting is timed well and the correct stem is chosen for the cutting.
+Using rooting hormone is recommended to speed up the process, but thyme will often root in water or directly in the soil if the cutting is timed well and the correct stem is chosen for the cutting.

 The timing of when you take a cutting from a thyme plant is critical to success.

 The stem must be mature enough to survive, but not too mature as hardwood cutting from woody stems are much less likely to take root.
-Taking softwood cuttings increases the chances of success.
+Taking a softwood cutting increases the chances of success.

-Also, it is important not to try and take a cutting from a thyme plant that has begun flowering as it is in a different growth phase and is unlikely to produce roots easily.
+Also, it is important not to try and take a cutting from a thyme plant that has begun flowering at the end of the growing season.
+This is because it is in a different growth phase and is unlikely to produce roots easily.

 Choose a healthy thyme plant with lots of green growth.

 When taking a cutting from any fresh herb it is important to use sharp pruning shears or scissors, or a sharp knife.